jnkroeker/khyme/README.md

 # khyme
 Chyme ETL refactored into services for running Kubernetes

-## Build a new image and redeploy after a bug fix or new feature
+## Build a new service image and redeploy after a bug fix or new feature

     * update the service version in makefile
     * run `make <service name>` to generate a new image